site news contact

 4. There may be issues with Internet connection.

-You are, in fact, running Firefox in it's own private operating system, running as "crippled root".
+You are, in fact, running Chromium in it's own private operating system.
 Although a container is isolated from the main desktop, it is not perfect isolation.
 There has to be some interaction, for example to achieve Internet connection via the connection already established on the main desktop.

 This required interaction also means potential security weaknesses, however, we try to make it very difficult to break out of a container.
 So yes, you are considerably more secure.